What is Idea To Prototype?

 Funds can only be used for prototyping.
-Reimbursements cannot be used for logo creation, printing services for business cards or collateral, etc.
+Reimbursements cannot be used for graphic design, logo creation, printing services for business cards or collateral, any artistic services or materials that are not directly associated with materials and supplies for prototyping, etc.

 If research on my topic isn't going to plan, are we allowed to pivot and research something else

 Yes, up to about 6 weeks is ok.